Thursday, May 11th, 2023, 0610-1800

 We also stopped for a well needed lunch break and dip in the river.
 We filtered more water, since none of the creeks we’d passed had been running.
 We’d seen a few seeps but the river water was easier.
 We had a big climb to the Tonto plateau coming up and needed to be well hydrated.
 Three more backpackers drifted in, having come down from the rim via the Hance Trail.
 Mostly we only saw other hikers where there were trails coming from the South Rim, terminating at the river.
 There was only the one guided group braving the trails that went along the canyon…and us.

 After a long break and several dips in the river (brr!!!), we said goodbye to the Colorado for good.
 We’d be up on the Tonto level for the remainder of our time in the canyon.
 We’d have glimpses of the river below, but that would be it.
-I got to admit, I liked being near the river.
+I had to admit, I liked being near the river.
 The trails could be somewhat tedious and up\ down, in and out, but the river added a lot to the experience.
 The climb was at least well graded and pretty easy trail…the official eastern end of the Tonto Trail.
 We put up our umbrellas and enjoyed the shade as we hiked.
-My clothes were wet as well, but in the dry heat, it didn’t last long.
+My clothes were wet as well, but in the dry heat, that didn’t last long.